Thomas Braddell: Sir Thomas de Multon Lee Braddell

-Sir Thomas was a very good actor in his younger days, and was particularly successful as General Baltic in Turned up, by Mark Melford, and as Digby Grant in Two Roses, by James Albery.
-These were played at the old Town Hall in 1887 with great success.
-He also stage-managed Iolanthe, which started an era of musical plays in October 1889, and the Crimson Scarf, a comic opera by H. B. Farnie and J. E. Legouix, in 1888; nor was he above giving an evening a week to coach the elder pupils of Raffles Girls' School in their Shakespeare.
-Although not very robust, he played a fair game at tennis, a good game of billiards, and was a staunch supporter of the Swimming Club, which has a fine portrait of their former president in the club-house.
+Sir Thomas was an actor in his younger days, portraying General Baltic in Turned up, by Mark Melford, and Digby Grant in Two Roses, by James Albery.
+These were played at the old Town Hall in 1887 to great success.
+He also stage-managed Iolanthe, which started an era of musical plays in October 1889, and the Crimson Scarf, a comic opera by H. B. Farnie and J. E. Legouix, in 1888; also giving an evening a week to coach the elder pupils of Raffles Girls' School in their Shakespeare.
+He also played tennis, billiards, and was a supporter of the Swimming Club, which has a portrait of their former president in the club-house.
 All who knew him had the highest esteem for his fine character and sterling work.
-In Council and Court he was courteous in demean- our and quiet in speech, yet withal firm and decisive.
+In Council and Court he was courteous in demean our and quiet in speech, yet withal firm and decisive.
 Privately, no one ever appealed to him in vain for advice or help, which he gave with great sincerity and kindness, in his quiet way, well meriting the verdict of one troubled lady whom he aided in a troublesome piece of public work that " he was such a helpful man."